daohoangson/flutter-tinhte_demo/README.md

 }
 ```

+See [How to use another package name?](#how-to-use-another-package-name) for more information to rename the app.

 ### How to support a new language?

 1. Translate the `lib/l10n/intl_messages.arb` into your new language.
 Save it as `/lib/l10n/intl_(language_code).arb`.